How collaborative teaching helps students in Singapore

 Many educational institutions still use a “top-down” approach to teaching in Singapore, which emphasises achievement and meritocracy as a means to motivate learning.

-How do students benefit from it?
+How do students benefit from this education in Singapore?

 Collaborative teaching in Singapore fosters open communication between teachers and students, allowing students to achieve their educational outcomes more effectively.